animetosho/ParPar/README.md

 Some versions of GCC/Clang don't like the `-march=native` switch.
 If you're having build issues with these compilers, try removing all instances of `"-march=native",` from *binding.gyp* and recompiling.
 Note that some CPU specific optimisations may not be enabled if the flag is removed.

+Do also remove the above flag if you are looking to make a portable build.

 ARM NEON Support
 ----------------